ihajat/WeatherApp/README.md

 8. I have called the Dagger component interface, RepositoryInjector, since, its main task, currently, is to have multiple repositories access the networking services, instead of the usual naming convention of networkcomponent.
 I hope that wasn’t confusing.
 Each time we introduce a new Repository, it is added to this file.
 9. Mockito 2 is able to mock it all,but it is experimental, and requires a manual activation.A textfile, called org.mockito.plugins.MockMaker, in the test/resources/mockito-extensions folder.
+10. Allows longitude and latitude or city name to retrieve weather data from the service.
+11. 5 day forecast is available at any location or city.
+It includes weather data every 3 hours.
+Forecast is available in JSON or XML format.